Dream-Team-Pro/Udacity-Project2-Build-a-Storefront-Backend/README.md

     $ npm install express                   // it's save to dependencies
     $ npm i --save-dev @types/express       // it's save to devDependencies

+* Parse incoming request bodies in a middleware before your handlers
+    $ npm i body-parser

 ** add file called: .gitignore in root directory
     to ignore anything you don't upload in github